 Peter Read is an Adjunct Professor in the Department of History, at the Australian National University.
 He has researched Aboriginal History for many years, and is the author of such books as Charles Perkins A Biography and The Stolen Generations.
 He is a Director of Link-Up (NSW) Aboriginal Corporation, based at Ropes Crossing

-October 30: Tiffany Shellam
+ONLINE EVENT: October 30, 4pm: Tiffany Shellam

 (21st Annual Vere Gordon Childe Lecture)